kumarlabgit/MyESL/README.md

 # Evolutionary Sparse Learning with MyESL #

 ## Introduction ##
 MyESL is a set of programs written in C++ and Python designed to build an evolutionary sparse learning model for a phylogenetic hypothesis or binary classes of species with or without a phenotype.
 MyESL uses sparse group lasso regression to optimize weights for each position in the sequence alignments, quantifying the strength of association between a position and the hypothesis/class used in the analysis.
-MyESL also performs pre-possing of input data and processes ESL model outputs for further biological discoveries.
+MyESL also pre-posses input data and processes ESL model outputs for further biological discoveries.
 MyESL is currently available as a standalone software `(MyESL.exe)` compatible with Windows and Linux operating systems.
 Moreover, it offers the option of installation via a Python environment to conduct ESL analysis.

 ## Implementation of MyESL ##
 We discuss every required and optional argument for ESL analysis of an example dataset using MyESL software (MyESL.exe).
 Next, we will discuss installing MyESL in the Python environment.

 ### Download ###
 You can download `MyESL` from the GitHub repository or use the command

 	git clone https://github.com/kumarlabgit/MyESL MyESL
-	cd ESL
+	cd MyESL-master

 ### Usage ###

-One can perform ESL analysis using `MyESL.exe` after downloading and setting the current working directory to MyESL.
+After downloading and setting the current working directory to MyESL, one can perform ESL analysis using `MyESL.exe.` The Fungi_data directory provides an example dataset.
+The directory contains 1,232 gene sequence alignments in fasta format.
+It also contains a phylogenetic tree of 86 fungi with clade IDs for two clades.
+The clade ID "Clade_X1" indicates a clade found to be fragile in a previous study (Sharma and Kumar 2024), and the clade "Control" was analyzed as a control clade previously.

 <br />